 Kelowna – 1144 Pacific Avenue

-BC Housing and the City of Kelowna are partnering to build new supportive housing including Complex Care Housing at 1144 Pacific Avenue in Kelowna.
+BC Housing and the City of Kelowna are partnering to build 20 new supportive homes and 20 Complex Care Housing (CCH) units at 1144 Pacific Avenue in Kelowna.
 This project is an important part of our effort to address and prevent homelessness in the community.

 About the Project